Q-BAR: Blogger Anomaly Recognition via Quantum-enhanced Manifold Learning: Methodology

 \subsubsection{Hypersphere Optimization Objective}

 Following the Deep SVDD objective adapted for quantum circuits, we train the VQC to map all normal videos (the blogger's authentic history) into a minimum-volume hypersphere in the Hilbert space, centered at a fixed state $|c\rangle$.
+Following the PEQAD formulation \cite{wang2025parameter}, the center state $|c\rangle$ is defined as the reference state representing the normal semantic region of the creator.
+In practice, $|c\rangle$ is determined according to the initialization strategy described in PEQAD, which ensures that the hypersphere center remains fixed during training while the circuit parameters $\theta$ adapt to minimize the distance between encoded samples and the center state.
 The optimization objective is to minimize the expected distance between the mapped states and the center:

 where $N$ is the batch size and $\lambda$ is a regularization term.
+This formulation corresponds to maximizing the quantum state fidelity between encoded samples and the center state.
 By pulling all authentic semantic vectors toward $|c\rangle$, the VQC learns a compact manifold $\mathcal{M}$ where the creator's logic and style are consistent.